amyvdham/veni_sysrev/final_report_AvdH/README.md

 This folder contains the source code for the final report *“Research assistantship for Caspar van Lissa: Applying cluster analysis on word vectors”*.
 The aim of this project was to investigate whether it is possible to identify closely related terms in a corpus of abstracts of articles related to emotional regulation by applying k-means clustering on word vectors.

 ## Where to start?
-The file `final_script.Rmd` is the main script of this project and contains the code that was used for producing the result that can be found in the final report.
+The file `final_script.Rmd` is the main script of this project and contains the code that was used for producing the results that can be found in the final report.
 To reproduce the analyses in the final report the following steps need to be taken.

 First, it is important that the `veni_sysrev` is set as the working directory.
 (When running the Python files your working directory should be set to `veni_sysrev/final_report_AvdH`)